- Search The Registry

 - My Account

 On this date, we mark the birth of Notorious B.I.G. in 1972.
 He was a Black rap singer and entertainer.

 Christopher Wallace (his name at birth) grew up in the district of Bedford-Stuyvesant, Brooklyn, New York.
 He soon graduated to a life of selling drugs and acting as a teenage lookout.
-He first rapped under the name Biggie Smalls, as part of the neighborhood group the Old Gold Brothers.
-He also made his own demo recording, a copy of which was eventually sent to Mister Cee, Big Daddy Kane’s DJ.
-The demo ended up at The Source, America’s best selling rap periodical, which gave it a great review.
+He first rapped under the name Biggie Smalls as part of the neighborhood group the Old Gold Brothers.
+He also made his demo recording, a copy of which was eventually sent to Mister Cee, Big Daddy Kane’s DJ.
+The demo ended up at The Source, America’s best-selling rap periodical, which gave it a great review.

 This attracted the attention of Sean "Puffy" Combs, who signed him.
 Having now adopted the stage name Notorious B.I.G., Wallace made his recording debut in 1993, backing Mary J. Blige on “Real Love.”
-He also made a guest appearance on Supercat’s “Dolly My Baby.”
-His first solo effort was “Party and Bullshit,” included on the soundtrack to the movie Who’s The Man.
-His debut album followed in 1994. “ Ready To Die” became a major hit thanks to the inclusion of singles such as “Juicy”, “One More Chance” and “Big Poppa”, the latter a US Top 10 hit which was voted Billboard “s rap single of the year.
-He received a number of end-of-year awards in The Source, as the album achieved platinum sales.
+He also appeared on Supercat’s “Dolly My Baby.”
+His first solo effort was “Party and Bullshit,” included on the movie Who’s The Man soundtrack.
+His debut album followed in 1994. “ Ready To Die” became a major hit thanks to the inclusion of singles such as “Juicy”, “One More Chance,” and “Big Poppa”, the latter a US Top 10 hit which was voted Billboard “s rap single of the year.
+He received several end-of-year awards in The Source, as the album achieved platinum sales.